 1. Does ginger tea induce labor?

-There is no evidence to show that ginger tea is helpful in inducing labor.
-Taking excess of it is known to cause diarrhea.
+There is no medical research that establishes the connection of ginger tea with labor and delivery.
+However, its excess intake is known to cause diarrhea.

-2. Is lemon and ginger tea safe in pregnancy?
+2. Is lemon and ginger tea safe during pregnancy?

 Yes, lemon and ginger tea is safe either in combination or as separate teas in moderate amounts.
 These teas are known for relieving nausea and morning sickness in the early months of pregnancy.